 After a flashback to the destruction of the town, Terra told us that she wasn’t willing to fight any longer, and that she wanted to fight less and less the longer she stayed with the children.
 “I feel I’m on the verge of something important,” she said.
 “Aw,” Kyle said, “you’re gaining feelings!”
 Our party of two left Terra alone, meaning she had no one to help her when the monstrous Humbaba arrived.
 Terra fought the monster, but despite Kyle and my best efforts, she lost, and had to be rescued by the return of Celes and Sabin.
 After a long fight, Humbaba fled.
 Thankfully, we had not gone unrewarded, since one of the kids had found the Fenrir magicite on the ground after Humbaba had fled (Fenrir provided a good MP boost of +30% and finally taught the Teleport spell).
 After the attack, you can imagine that Terra was determined to stay with the children, and we had to leave without her.

-Further travel took us to another tower that dotted the landscape, where we discovered the “Cult of Kefka,” who paced in a circle, chanting.
-They were worrying enough on their own, but more worrying still was the fact that Strago was among the cultists, and didn’t even acknowledge our presence!
+Further travel took us to another tower that dotted the landscape, where we discovered the “Cult of Kefka,” who paced in a circle at the base of the tower, chanting.
+They were distrubingenough on their own, but more worrying still was the fact that Strago was among the cultists, and didn’t even acknowledge our presence!
 While the tower itself was accessible, we were warned that you could not use physical attacks while climbing, only magic.
 We certainly weren’t going to attempt that with only two party members, and probably not until the end of the game, so we hurried off on our way without Strago or any of the tower’s treasures.

 Following the Crimson Bandits into the cave, we had another of the game’s superfluous encounters with Siegfried, followed by Kyle and I getting lost as we tried to find the exit, which was hidden at the end of of a tunnel in the bottom side of a passage.
 Generally RPGs will mark these sorts of doors a little more panache than this, but I think I can excuse one bad door in a game of this size, even if we were pissed off and essentially backtracked through the entire dungeon trying to find the thing.

 Inside the castle, the game went out of its way to describe the stale air, which only had Kyle and me wondering how we hadn’t run out of air.
 As Edgar ran off without us, we found the Royal Crown of Figaro, which we gave to Sabin because fuck Edgar right now.
-Inside the castle, we found tentacles on the engine (addressed with a bored “of course” from our engineer friend in disguise).
+Inside the castle, we found tentacles on the engine (addressed with an “of course” from our engineer friend in disguise, because tentacles are apparently an everyday mechanical hazard in this universe).
 Edgar sent the thieves further on and acknowledged Celes and Sabin as having been stalking him.
 He explained he was trying to save Figaro Castle, and that would require fixing the engines.
 We teamed up to attack the tentacles together, which had a variety of elemental absorptions to discourage the player form using group attacks.

-Once on the other side of the mountains we arrived at Locke’s hometown, and were able to track down Setzer, and Celes was able to talk him back into the party with little more than an inspiring speech.
+Once on the other side of the mountains we arrived at Locke’s hometown, and were able to track down Setzer, and Celes was able to talk him back into the party with little more than an inspiring speech and no effort from the player.
 Well that was awfully convenient compared to the rest of you!
-The way things were going I was expecting to find Mog at the end of a twelve-stage sidequest and Gau actively on fire.
+The way things were going, I was expecting to find Mog at the end of a twelve-stage sidequest and Gau actively on fire.
 In fact, we found all sorts of rumours about our other lost party members.
 Cyan had been spotted near Maranda, Locke had gone looking for his dead girlfriend’s resurrection cure somewhere other than Vector (it’s not as though Vector was an option any longer, was it?) and last of all, a stranger was looking for a weapon called the Ichigeki in the completed Coliseum to the north.
-This was presumably Shadow, as not only is he the only person I can imagine have such a shitty sense of post-apocalyptic priorities, but he’s also the only Japanese-coded character in this narrative, and the Ichigeki was clearly a Japanese-style weapon, and frankly this series is so class-locked that I can’t imagine them mixing things up beyond that.
+This was presumably Shadow, as not only is he the only person I can imagine have such a shitty sense of post-apocalyptic priorities, but the Ichigeki was clearly a Japanese-style weapon, so that meant this was either him or Cyan, and Cyan was accounted for.
+Frankly, this series is so class-locked that I can’t imagine them mixing things up beyond that.

 Just because we had Setzer didn’t mean we had an airship: the Blackjack had been destroyed by the apocalypse.
 Setzer led us off to the tomb of a friend of his, Darril, without explaining why we were going, making Kyle and I wonder why the party was following him along.
 Inside the tomb, we found a blank tombstone and our party was apparently overwhelmed with the desire to write something on it, only to announce they had no ideas what to write.
 Yes, this is how tombs work.
 Definitely.
 We began to scour the place looking for a good inscription.

-Darril’s Tomb was rather involved compared to some of the other dungeons we’ve had lately (the road to the Figaro engine core was the same length as a typical dungeon, but because it shifted setting mid-way through, it didn’t honestly give us that impression at the time, feeling instead like two back-to-back mini-dungeons).
-While we were there, we found a box full of Crystal Mail that us the achievement for opening 80% of the chests, and since we were destined to never open all the boxes to begin with and had no doubt missed a few, this was a good sign that we were near the end of the game!
+Darril’s Tomb was rather involved compared to some of the other dungeons we’ve had lately (the road to the Figaro engine core was the same length as a typical dungeon, but because it shifted its tileset mid-way through, it felt more like two back-to-back mini-dungeons).
+While we were there, we found a box full of Crystal Mail that also landed us the achievement for opening 80% of the chests, and since we were destined to never open all the boxes to begin with and had no doubt missed a few, this was a good sign that we were near the end of the game!
 Our first Malboros were here, as well.
 While we fought them, we did a lot of Esper work on Setzer, since he had been on our C-list during the World of Balance and was far behind in terms of Magicite.

 After riding around on a turtle’s back (as you do), we located four tombstones with odd inscriptions: ERAU, QSSI, DLRO and WEHT.
-While I’m not opposed to word puzzles normally, Kyle and I were bored at the time and might have easily skipped this puzzle if Kyle hadn’t taken a fortuitous bathroom break, leaving me with nothing better to do than solve the puzzle.
+While I’m not opposed to word puzzles normally, Kyle and I were bored at the time, and might have easily skipped this puzzle if Kyle hadn’t taken a fortuitous bathroom break, leaving me with nothing better to do than solve the puzzle.
 I discovered that if you put the words into the order above, they spell “THE WORLD IS SQUARE” in reverse.
 Get it?
 The tomb spoke to us, saying the Growth Egg was hidden on the third floor basement, an item that Kyle recognized as an EXP booster from our errant time on the wikis.
-Of course, this meant that the entire puzzle had been optional and we missed the main route somehow, which meant this had happened twice in one Marathon play session!
+Of course, this meant that the entire puzzle had been optional and we missed the main route somehow, the second time we had done that in one Marathon play session!

 Finally, we discovered Darill’s resting place, a draped structure with some inexplicably well-preserved flowers, where we were attacked by a Dullahan, which in FFVI is a bone chariot surrounded by spectral flames.
 It’s quite the visual, though not really a Dullahan, is it?
-The Dullahan is an Irish fairy that is, most prominently, a headless horseman, not a skeletal charioteer!
+A Dullahan is a headless horseman from real-world Irish mythology, not a skeletal charioteer!
 (By the way, Final Fantasy actually uses a headless horsewoman as a recurring monster.)
 The Dullahan charioteer was no joke, opening the fight with the unusual spell “Level ?
 Holy.”
 This highly unusual spell deals damage to Holy based on our current gil count, and unfortunately it did hit several members of the party.
 The Dullahan followed up with other powerful spells, which prompted one of us to remark that, after two boring dungeons, “This guy’s here to play!”

 After the boss was destroyed, Setzer finally decided to tell us why we were there.
 He told us that Darill was a rival of his who flew another airship, the Falcon, another of this game’s many Star Wars references.
 Unfortunately, she died after pulling an Icarus by trying to break a high-flying record.
 Setzer was apparently so distraught he not only buried her with her airship, but reconstructed it in its entirety, underground.
 Let’s throw in the fact that she seemed to have crashed into the water and this gets even sillier.
 I guess people do rather odd, contrived and narratively convenient things when a loved one dies?